What are the optimal Communications job titles?

 - Public Relations Administrative Assistant

-Top 20 Communications/PR Job Titles (Candidates)
+Top 20 PR and Communications Job Titles (Candidates)

 Top 12 PR Job Titles and Descriptions/Communications Jobs Descriptions